 SOUTH DAKOTA

-For example, a single mother of three in South Dakota with no income may receive about $701 in cash aid, $785 in food benefits, and $2,400 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in South Dakota with no income may receive up to $631 in cash assistance, $785 in food benefits, and $2,400 in utility support, along with child care assistance and Medicaid coverage.

 | FOOD | $785 |